 - The age of your puppy

 If you do decide to purchase a crate, you'll be making a bit of an investment.
 It is tempting to buy a kennel crate big enough for your St. Bernard puppy to use when grown.
-Seems like the practical solution, doesn’t it?
 However, the extra space now might tempt your puppy to urinate on one side of the crate and sleep on the other side.
 You can find many crates that do have dividers you can use to temporarily make the space smaller.
 Experiment with the size of your confinement.
 Remember to use the largest space your puppy still keep clean and not chew up.

 There are three different types of kennel crates to choose from; experiment with these three styles to determine which one your puppy prefers:

 Your puppy will let you know how she handles comfort items in her crate.
 Some pups do fine with beds, blankets, toys, and towels.
-Some pups chew them up, which can be dangerous for the puppy if she eats the pieces.
+Others chew them up, which can be dangerous for the puppy if she eats the pieces.
 Some pups will urinate on the towel, move it to the corner, and sleep on the dry surface.
-You might want to avoid putting anything expensive or particularly messy in her crate with her until you know how she will react.
+You might want to avoid putting anything expensive or particularly messy in her crate with her until you know how it will react.

-Also, consider food and water - your Chihuahua puppy might need food in her crate while the St. Bernard probably does not.
+Also, consider food and water: your Chihuahua puppy might need food in her crate while the St. Bernard probably does not.
 Please consult your veterinarian before you decide to leave food in your puppy’s crate.
-As for water, use whatever your puppy is comfortable with.
-I personally use water bottles attached to the outside of the crate instead of water bowls in the crate.
+As for water, use whatever your puppy is comfortable with; there are several options ranging from a simple water bowl to systems designed to provide a continuous supply of fresh water.

-How often have you heard that puppies do not soil their confinement area?
-Well… not all puppies got that memo!
-There are pups that do not mind soiling their crate at all.
-If you live with one of these puppies, there is hope!
-Make this pup’s confinement area bigger instead of smaller.
+You may have heard that puppies do not soil their confinement area, but are pups that do not mind soiling their crate at all.
+If you live with one of these puppies, make this pup’s confinement area bigger instead of smaller.
 Use the exercise pen configuration described above.
-You can restore a puppy’s cleanliness instincts by giving her the choice of a clean crate with the door open, water bowl, or pad area.
-It takes patience and understanding to train this puppy.
-Remember that punishment and frustration will not help!
+You can restore a puppy’s cleanliness instincts by giving it the choice of a clean crate with the door open, water bowl, or pad area.